Kingwood High School

 Kingwood High School is a Humble Independent School District secondary school located in the Kingwood community of Houston, Texas, United States and serves Portions of Kingwood and Atascocita.

 Kingwood was designated a National Blue Ribbon School in 1984, and it has received the Lone Star Cup five times (1999, 2001, 2003, 2004, and 2005).
-Its feeder schools are Creekwood Middle School and Riverwood Middle School.
+Its feeder schools are Creekwood Middle School, Atascocita Middle School, and Riverwood Middle School.

 History

 Kingwood High School opened in the fall of 1979, under Principal Andy Wells.
 A 9th grade campus at 4015 Woodland Hills Drive opened in 1993.
 It was in operation until spring 2008.
 Kingwood was annexed into the City of Houston in 1996.
 Prior to 1996 both campuses were in the Kingwood census-designated place in an unincorporated area in Harris County.

 Since then, the school has undergone numerous additions and renovations, including a three-year project, with a cost of $50 million, which began in 2006, and completed December 2008.
 Prior to fall 2007, as 9th graders attended the separate campus, combined enrollment was over 4,000, making Kingwood High School the 7th largest Texas public high school by enrollment at the time.
 The former 9th grade campus was renovated and is now an independent high school, called Kingwood Park High School.
 The first four-year class back on the main campus entered in fall 2008, and graduated in the spring of 2012.

 Just before the beginning of the 2017-2018 school year, Kingwood High School was badly damaged by flooding caused by Hurricane Harvey.
 This meant that the students that year took their classes at Summer Creek High School.

 The school reopened in March 2018 after having repairs worth upwards of $70 million.